GeyserMC/GeyserWiki/_docs/geyser/global-api.md

 ---

 ### Geyser Global API
-The Global Api is available for every server.
+The Global API is available for every server.
 It currently includes: [Global Linking](#what-is-global-linking), [skin uploading](#what-is-skin-uploading), getting a xuid by gamertag, and getting a gamertag by xuid.
-We don't store anything else than you can access by the Global Api, except for some non-identifiable metrics.
-The source code of the Global Api is available [here](https://github.com/GeyserMC/global_api) and the source code of the Global Linking server is available [here](https://github.com/GeyserMC/GlobalLinkServer).
+We don't store anything else than you can access by the Global API, except for some non-identifiable metrics.
+The source code of the Global API is available [here](https://github.com/GeyserMC/global_api) and the source code of the Global Linking server is available [here](https://github.com/GeyserMC/GlobalLinkServer).

 As a user of the API, you can get various info about Geyser (or specifically, Floodgate players) that joined any Geyser + Floodgate server before.
 This includes:
 - Conversion methods from a Bedrock gamertag to Bedrock xuid, and vice-versa.
 Only provides info for players who are in Geyser's cache. <br>